Softwire/strawberry-fair/frontend/src/pages/index.md

       to cancel Strawberry Fair 2021.

-      Planning for Strawberry Fair usually starts in September, with many months of regular meetings of our various subcommittees, plus then actually booking all the traders and acts, creating the site decor and working with the Council and other agencies.
-Sadly, none of this is really possible at the moment.
-We can only do so much via video calls, and we don't know if we'll be able to meet in large numbers by the start of the summer.

       We know that this will be a huge disappointment to everyone who was looking forward to starting the summer of 2021 with Strawberry Fair and perhaps an even bigger disappointment to the traders and suppliers who